 My Battle with Anxiety

 Anxiety – it’s a word I never truly understood until just within the last couple years.
 We use the word so often in day-to-day situations when we just feel stressed or impatient.
-However, true anxiety can be debilitating and my battle with anxiety started at a very young age.
+However, true anxiety can be debilitating.
+My battle with it started at a very young age but got much worse after having children.

 Google’s definition of anxiety is: “a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.”